New South Wales 86 class locomotive: History

 The SRA had intended to order dual voltage 1.5 kV DC and 25 kV AC variants for use on the Maldon-Dombarton line, but this never eventuated due to the cancellation of the project.

 In 1994/95 all were repainted by A Goninan & Co, Taree into Freight Rail (later FreightCorp) blue.
 By October 1997 18 had been withdrawn from service with cracked frames.
 By this stage the amount of work requiring electrics was reducing.
 National Rail decided it would through haul its services and from March 1998 FreightCorp ceased operating them on Main Northern line services.
 The need for electrics continued to decline with their remaining duties mainly being hauling coal trains from Lithgow to Port Kembla.
 The last examples were withdrawn in June 2002.

 In 2002, most were sold to Silverton Rail and taken to Broken Hill then sold again in February 2006 to Allco Finance Group with some on sold, but most scrapped.
 Four were leased back to RailCorp in 2004 (8601, 8609, 8622 and 8644) for use on infrastructure trains during construction of the Bondi Junction turnback.

+Seven locomotives remain.
+Transport Heritage NSW owns 8646 which is on display at the NSW Rail Museum at Thirlmere.
+Both 8601, the first in the class and 8650, the last electric locomotive built by Commonwealth Engineering, are stored at the Dorrigo Steam Railway & Museum.

+The Sydney Electric Train Society (SETS) owns locomotives 8606, 8644 and 8649, the latter of which is in operational condition and has been returned to its original Candy livery.8607 is privately owned and stored at Canberra, awaiting restoration.